• Skip to main content

 Common insurance limitations.

-• Some plans don’t cover cores alone (as in without post placement).
+- Some plans don’t cover cores alone (as in without post placement).

-• When covered, these procedures typically carry the same general restrictions Examples. that the policy involved applies to dental crowns.
-This can include waiting periods, age restrictions and limitations on replacement.
+- When covered, these procedures typically carry the same general restrictions Examples. that the policy involved applies to dental crowns.
+This can include waiting periods, age restrictions, and limitations on replacement.

-• Coverage for post and cores may be limited in frequency (as in one per tooth per 5-year period).
+- Coverage for post and cores may be limited in frequency (as in one per tooth per 5-year period).

 How much does your dentist pay for a post and core?

-There are a lot of procedures in dentistry where the cost of the main item itself only makes up a small percentage of the dentist’s overall expenses when performing the service, and thus fee charged.
+There are a lot of procedures in dentistry where the cost of the main item itself only makes up a small percentage of the dentist’s overall expenses when performing the service, and thus the fee charged.
 Post and core placement is one of these.

 Dental laboratory fees for dental post and cores: (Your dentist’s cost.)

-• Cast post and core - $20.00 to $35.00
+- Cast post and core - $20.00 to $35.00

-• Prefabricated post, metal - $10.00 to $18.00
+- Prefabricated post, metal - $10.00 to $18.00

-How long do cores last?
+a) How long do core buildups last?

-How long do post and cores last?
+b) How long do post and cores last?

 There have been a number of studies that have evaluated different aspects related to the survival of teeth having post and cores.
+Generally, they seem to report a mid to long-term survival rate of around 80%.

-• Two studies (Jung, Gomez-Polo) evaluated the success of teeth from a standpoint of the type of post used (prefabricated vs. cast How they’re different.).
+- Two studies (Jung, Gomez-Polo) evaluated the success of teeth from a standpoint of the type of post used (prefabricated vs. cast How they’re different.).

 It was determined that both types generally offered the same expected rate of success – Jung: 90% vs. 94% at 8.5 years.
 Gomez-Polo: 83% vs. 85% at 10 years.
 (Cast vs. prefabricated posts respectively.)